Postpartum Infections

 Pathophysiology

 Postpartum infection risk rises when tissue trauma, retained blood/fluid, disrupted skin or mucosal barriers, and invasive procedures allow microbial entry and growth.
-Prolonged rupture of membranes, chorioamnionitis, urinary catheter exposure, operative birth, and severe lacerations increase infectious burden during recovery.
+Prolonged rupture of membranes, chorioamnionitis, urinary catheter exposure, operative birth, third- or fourth-degree lacerations, sexually transmitted infection history, and obesity (BMI 30 or higher) increase infectious burden during recovery.
+Very high obesity burden (for example BMI 40 or higher) further increases severe morbidity risk in postpartum infection contexts.

 Infection can remain localized (perineal wound, uterine lining, bladder, breast tissue) or progress systemically.
 As host response intensifies, inflammatory and hemodynamic changes may lead to maternal sepsis, organ hypoperfusion, and higher mortality risk if recognition and treatment are delayed.